Luffness,

 From the A1 / A720 (city ring road) interchange (Old Craighall Junction) east of Edinburgh, travel east on the A1 direction Berwick-upon-Tweed.
 After 4.5 miles turn off the A1 at the Bankton Junction.
 Follow the A198 direction North Berwick.
 After 8 miles (passing through Longniddry and Aberlady) golf is on your right.

-Luffness New Golf Club: Next door neighbour to the three golf courses of Gullane GC, and straddling the A198 road into Gullane, Luffness New is an excellent quality links golf course.
-With one or two exceptions, notably going up "The Hill" at the blind par-4 7th, and marching down again at the wonderful par-4 8th, the course itself is relatively flat.
+Luffness New Golf Club: next-door neighbour to the three golf courses of Gullane Golf Club, and straddling the A198 road into Gullane, Luffness New is an excellent quality links golf course.
+With one or two exceptions, notably heading uphill at the blind par-4 7th (Hill), and marching back down again at the wonderful par-4 8th (March), the course itself occupies relatively flat terrain at the foot of Gullane Hill.

 Visitors welcome on weekdays & Sundays; no outside visitors on Saturdays.